ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 #### Aggregate Request

 The process begins with a PACollectReq.
-The leader collects a sequence of reports that are all associated with the same PA task, helper URL, and helper HPKE config id.
-Let `[helper]` denote `PACollectReq.helper_url`.
+The leader collects a sequence of reports that are all associated with the same PA task.
+Let `[helper]` denote `PAParam.helper_url`, where `PAParam` is the PA parameters structure associated `PAAggregateReq.task.id`.
 The leader sends a POST request to `[helper]/aggregate` with the following message:

 ~~~
 struct {